-INSTRUCTOR: Amanda Graham OFFICE HOURS: TBA; by appointment

-OFFICE LOCATION: A2517 CLASSROOM: Asynchronous online

-E-MAIL: agraham@yukoncollege.yk.ca TIME: N/A

-TELEPHONE: 867-668-8773 DATES: February 5 - April 22, 2018
+INSTRUCTOR: Amanda Graham OFFICE HOURS: TBA; by appointment OFFICE LOCATION: A2517 CLASSROOM: Asynchronous online E-MAIL: agraham@yukoncollege.yk.ca TIME: N/A; 1 module/week TELEPHONE: 867-668-8773 DATES: February 3 to April, 19, 2019

-COURSE CALENDAR DESCRIPTION

-Introduces students to the landscape, peoples and issues of the region.
-It examines the geography, biological and physical systems of the Subarctic and Arctic, then turns to the aboriginal and contemporary peoples of the region.
-It also surveys some of the particular issues facing the region including: climate change, economics, and political climate.
-This course is offered online.

 COURSE DESCRIPTION

 Introduction to the Circumpolar World is an online course developed by the University of the Arctic network for its Circumpolar Studies Core (it's their CS 100).
 It begins with a discussion of our perceptions of the north polar region and then introduces the landscapes, peoples and cultures and selected matters of contemporary interest to the people and governments of the northern circumpolar region.
 Through readings, assignments and discussions, students become familiar with the vocabulary, concepts and features of life in the Circumpolar North.
 They develop an appreciation for the region's Subarctic and Arctic geography, its biological and physical systems, as well as the historical and contemporary cultures and political and economic systems of the peoples who reside in the North today.